benjclark/Feed-The-Plant-Game/README.md

 # Feed The Plant Game

-This a game I made using JS/CSS/HTML.
+A fun game I made using JavaScript/CSS/HTML.
+Stop the plant from running out of nutrients!